linkmeAman/google-drive_reuploader/README.md

 - Tracks all operations and their results

 ### File Management
-- **Temporary Files**: Created during update process, automatically cleaned up
+- **Temporary Files**: Only needed when creating a brand-new file ID; the cleanup logic skips active uploads and removes leftovers afterwards
-- **File IDs**: Preserved during update process
+- **File IDs**: Preserved by default; switch `--preserve-id=false` to stage a brand-new copy
-- **Processing**: Files are updated in-place, maintaining original location and ID
+- **Processing**: Files are updated in-place, so sharing links, permissions, and automations stay intact unless you opt into the new-ID mode

+### Advanced Options
+- `--retry-count` / `--retry-delay-seconds`: Tune how long preview polling should continue (useful for multi-GB uploads)
+- `--auto-fix`: When scanning folders, automatically trigger reuploads and let the background monitor finish them
+- `--keep-versions`: Retain old revisions when creating new IDs instead of trimming stale copies

 ## Tips
 - Use `--scan-folders` for automated checking of all folders